miguelito34/beautifysj/README.md

 # Analyzing the Efficacy of the BeautifySJ Initative

 ### Overview
-We will analyze 311 requests in San Jose to understand strends in the systems use and potential areas for improvement.
+We analyze 311 requests in San Jose to understand strends in the systems use and potential areas for improvement.
 Namely, we will focus on the following questions:

 * What are the demographic descriptors of the census block groups who are requesting a majority of services through the mobile app?
 * What are the demographic descriptors of the census block groups who are requesting a majority of services through the web platforms?
 * What are the demographic descriptors of the census block groups who are requesting a majority of services through the MySanJose platforms (web and mobile app) combined?

+You can find our [final report here](https://drive.google.com/a/stanford.edu/file/d/1XsUM0m2d2L0ukS3CWcVluM_lDy3Dm3HU/view?usp=sharing) and a [slide deck here](https://drive.google.com/a/stanford.edu/file/d/1p3IbgqRDtsKjL3-YI1qaGrbpi_4zXVYs/view?usp=sharing).

 ### Getting Set Up